iAutoparkCars/AndroidRESTDemoApp/README.md

 > 2. *jsonschema2pojo* to quickly build a Java class to model a JSON schema
 > 3. *MVVM* for design pattern, separation of logic, testability
 > 4. *Data Binding* to bind Java object data to the UI, or vice versa (user inputs data into POJO)
-> 5. *Constraint Layout* to reliably and efficiently create custom layouts with many child views
+> 5. *ConstraintLayout* to reliably and efficiently create custom layouts with many child views
 > 6. *RecyclerView* to view data as a list
 > 7. *Postman* to play around with the RESTful API and check validity of networking calls